-Dr. Adanna Amechi-Obigwe's area of specialization is family medicine.
+Dr. Adanna Amechi-Obigwe sees patients in Vernon, TX.
+Her medical specialty is family medicine.
 Dr. Amechi-Obigwe is an in-network provider for Blue Cross/Blue Shield, Blue Choice, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.

 Dr. Manuel Basora specializes in family medicine and practices in Vernon, TX.
 Dr. Basora is in-network for Blue Cross/Blue Shield, Blue Choice, Blue Cross Blue Shield Bronze, and more.
 He graduated from the University of Barcelona Faculty of Medicine.